djm81/log_analyzer_mcp/README.md

 ## License

-This project is licensed under the MIT License.
+Chroma MCP Server is licensed under the MIT License with Commons Clause.
+This means you can:

+✅ **Allowed**:

+- Use Chroma MCP Server for any purpose (personal, commercial, academic)
+- Modify the code
+- Distribute copies
+- Create and sell products built using Chroma MCP Server

+❌ **Not Allowed**:

+- Sell Chroma MCP Server itself
+- Offer Chroma MCP Server as a hosted service
+- Create competing products based on Chroma MCP Server

 See the [LICENSE.md](LICENSE.md) file for the complete license text.